This post may contain affiliate links. Click here for more info.

 Stuffed Eggplant with Lentils, Lamb and Middle Eastern Spices

-- 4 eggplants medium to large sized
+- 4 eggplants medium sized

 - 2 tbs olive oil

 - 1 onion medium, finely chopped

 - 1.1 lb lamb mince lean if you’re being particularly mindful, fattier if you aren't

 - ½ tsp ground cinnamon

 - 1 tbs harissa paste optional but so good